The Ultimate Planning Guide for your Maroon Bells Wedding or Elopement

 In addition, there are plenty of walking paths and hiking trails which vary in difficulty and distance.
 So if you or your guests are looking for activities to do, there are lots of options.

 If you are interested in a hiking elopement instead of a more traditional ceremony, Maroon Bells is also a great choice.
-There are a lot of nearby hiking options in the area that will offer you a lot of privacy.
+There are some nearby hiking options in the area that will offer you a lot of privacy.

 You can check out AllTrails to explore different trails, or talk to your photographer!
-As an elopement photographer, location planning is a part of all of my elopement packages!
+As an elopement photographer, location planning and finding the perfect trail for you is part of all of my elopement packages (more info below)!

 Maroon Bells wedding reception